maheshwarikalaskar/Pencil-Sketch-App/README.md

 This is a Streamlit app that converts images into pencil sketches.
 The app is dockerized so it can run anywhere easily.

-How We Created the Docker Image
+# How We Created the Docker Image

-Prepare the project folder
+1)Prepare the project folder
 Keep your app.py (Streamlit app) and requirements.txt (list of Python packages your app needs) in the folder.

-Create requirements.txt
+2)Create requirements.txt
 Example packages:

 streamlit